 4 tbsp of Turkish red pepper paste, hot biber salçasi

 Sea salt and freshly ground black pepper, to your taste

 How I make it

-Place a large frying pan over a medium heat, add the olive oil and fry the onion and garlic until sweet and translucent, around 30 minutes.
+Place a large frying pan over a medium/low heat, add the olive oil and fry the onion and garlic until sweet and translucent, around 20 minutes.
 Transfer to a food processor.

-Add the bread and cumin and whizz into a fine paste.
-Add the nuts and pulse until you achieve your preferred consistency, I prefer mine quite coarse because I love the taste of walnuts.
-Add the red pepper paste, the tomato purée and pomegranate molasses.
-Loosen with a splash of olive oil and season to your taste adding the lemon juice here (if using).
+Add the bread and cumin and pulse for a few seconds.
+Add the walnuts and pulse until you achieve your preferred consistency (I prefer mine on the coarse side).
+Turn into a bowl and add the red pepper paste, the tomato purée, pomegranate molasses and half the lemon juice.
+Loosen with a splash of olive oil and season to your taste adding the remaining lemon juice here if you want to.

-Turn it into a pretty dish and garnish with hazelnut dukkah, cumin seeds or Aleppo pepper.
+Turn into a pretty dish and garnish with Egyptian toasted hazelnut, almond and thyme dukkah, toasted cumin seeds or Aleppo pepper.
 This will keep in the fridge for up to four days.

 For more information about Raphael’s Mediterranean Deli products, please click this link.